Reaching for the Moon

 One for those who love beauty in film, Reaching for the Moon is beautiful in every way possible: from plot to script to scenery.
 It is no surprise that this film has done well so far, winning several awards and selling out at the Mardi Gras Film Festival, with phenomenal performances from Otto, Pires and Tracy Middendorf.
 A genuine exploration of love, creativity and addiction that tells the tale of two magnificently accomplished women.

-Reaching for the Moon is released nationwide on 25th April 2014, for further information visit here.
+Reaching for the Moon is released nationwide on 25th April 2014.

 Watch the trailer for Reaching for the Moon here: